Shadow Dancer (1989 video game): Plot

-The young ninja battles together with his faithful pet dog.
-In the center of the city, a group of terrorists are committing every imaginable atrocity known to man, including the planting of time bombs throughout the metropolis.
-Our youthful hero and his canine companion courageously set out to gather all the explosives placed by the evil gang and annihilate the syndicate that manipulates them.
+The young ninja and his pet dog attempt to stop a terrorist group operating in the city.
+The group has planted time bombs throughout the area, and the pair set out to locate the explosives and defeat the organization responsible.

-The protagonist is never actually named in the original arcade version, although the various home versions gives him differing identities.
+The protagonist is never actually named in the original arcade version, although the various home versions give him differing identities.
 The manual and packaging description for the Master System version identifies him as Takashi, although the attract sequence in this same version contradicts this by naming him Fuma.
 The manual for the home computer versions produced by U.S. Gold, claims that he is Joe Musashi himself, with one print ad for the game referencing Kato and Sauros (who were characters from the Genesis version).

 Release

 Following its debut as an arcade game in 1989, Shadow Dancer was released on various home computer formats in Europe in 1991.
 Versions released for the Amiga, Atari ST, Commodore 64, Amstrad CPC, and ZX Spectrum were published by U.S. Gold and developed by Images.
 Some of these versions were re-released as budget titles by Kixx in 1993.

-The Master System port was released in 1991 and 1992 exclusively in Brazil and Europe respectively.
+The Master System port was released in 1991 and 1992, exclusively, in Brazil and Europe.
 Although this version bears the title Shadow Dancer: The Secret of Shinobi on the packaging (like the Mega Drive version released in the same year as those aforementioned regions), it is actually based on the arcade version and is simply titled Shadow Dancer in-game.
-Most of the content from the arcade version was cut and the play mechanics were modified a bit.
-Missions now consists of a single side-scrolling stage and a boss encounter.
+Most of the content from the arcade version was cut, and the play mechanics were modified a bit.
+Missions now consist of a single side-scrolling stage and a boss encounter.
 The player's canine companion no longer follows them around, but can still be summoned to kill certain enemies from a distance.
 Collecting time bombs is now an optional task that the player can conduct while on their way to the goal.
 When the player gathers all five time bombs in each mission, they will gain an attack power-up for the next boss battle.
 This version also features bonus stage minigames after completing each mission.
 While the minigame played after the first and third missions is the same as in the arcade version, the one after the second mission is new: it requires the player to throw shurikens at enemies while both them and the protagonist are in free fall between skyscrapers, and, unlike the other minigame, is played in a third-person perspective.